WhatTheNathan/GraphCalculator/README.md

 # Calculator-IOS10
-Implementation Programming Project in Developing Apps for IOS CS193P I just started learning this course,and this is my programming project for one and two.
+Implementation Programming Project in Developing Apps for IOS CS193P I just started learning this course,and this is my programming project for one to three.Unfortunately,I did not found useful repositories in github about the project.So I hope my repositories will help.
-Although I implement all the functions as asked to,I think there's a lot to be improved.
+Although I implement most of the functions as asked to,I think there's a lot to be improved.
+I haved marked some places to be improved,see /* To Be improved here */

-I haved marked three places to be improved,see /* To Be improved here */
+# Function